abhayagiri/what-is-buddhism/main.md

 unbeneficial both for oneself and others.
 Similarly, if one's actions, speech and thoughts originate from motivations such as generosity, unconditional love or clear understanding, this creates the causes to experience pleasure, happiness and good fortune in the future.
-This 'good kamma' leads to the well- being of both oneself and others.
+This 'good kamma' leads to the well-being of both oneself and others.

 Most, although not all, of what one experiences is the result of one's previous kamma, and how one responds to the present experience will generate